Cutbert1/vegetable-farm/README.md

 * Convert vegetables to be weighed in tonnes for large vegetable farmers

 ## Data Model
-Google sheet containing one sales worksheet  was used were vegetables names are updated with corresponding purchased value and sum of total amount sold for back office use.
+Google sheet containing one sales worksheet  was used were vegetables names are automatically updated with corresponding purchased value and sum of total amount sold as purchases are being made for back office use.

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.
-However a line of code exceeds 79 characters PEP8 guideline but this was kept to improve readability on terminal rather than concatenating with backslash
+However a line of code exceeds 79 characters PEP8 guideline, but this was kept to improve code readability for when printed on terminal rather than concatenating with backslash.

 ![PEP8 manual test](./assets/readme-images/manual-test.jpg)